Azure/AppService/_posts/2022-12-2-n-tier-web-app.md

 1. Select **Close** at the bottom of the slot configuration pane.
 1. Select the newly created stage slot.

 Cloning settings to a slot doesn't clone every possible setting.
 In this case, depending on how you'll be using the slots, you'll need to disable basic auth for both app slots, create another private endpoint for the backend slot, and implement virtual network integration for the frontend slot.
 The process for this is the same as before.
+Pay attention to the access restrictions on the SCM sites if you do recreate the private endpoint as that will disable public access to it and prevent GitHub from reaching your staging slots.
+You'll need to allow public access to the Advanced tools site as was done in the previous [blog post](https://azure.github.io/AppService/2022/12/2/multi-region-web-app.html#create-the-gitHub-actions-workflow).

 To disable basic auth for the slots, make sure you update the `--parent` parameter as shown in the below example.
 Repeat the same command for "ftp" and for your other app as you did previously.